 Mitchell ended up spending the rest of the time in the hospital filling out application forms and writing essays.
 Just two weeks after our youngest was born we got the call that he had been accepted!

 Then came the whirlwind of filling out immigration applications (times 6), going through everything we owned, getting passports for everyone, finding flights, researching housing and schools, and trying desperately to learn Dutch!

 We made a ton of mistakes in the process but what kind of an adventure would it be if we didn’t make a bunch of mistakes.
 You can read all about our top mistakes made when moving abroad here.

 By November we made it to the land of bikes, crazy stairs, clogs, Gouda stroopwafles, and windmills.

 We spent a month living in an Airbnb looking for a permanent flat big enough to house our not-so-little family and spent Christmas in a very bare flat sleeping on mattresses on the ground.

 That’s the beginning of this crazy life we now lead where I’m learning how to navigate shopping in a foreign language, the kids are attending Dutch school, and we are eating lots of delicious Dutch food.

 We are here for a year and then who knows after graduation.
 We hope to stay in Europe but are open to wherever our adventure takes us.

-Want to follow our adventures?
+Want to follow our adventures traveling and living abroad ?
 Follow Jonesin’ For Taste on Instagram to catch all of our latest adventures?
 Stop by, send me a DM, and let me know what else you would like to know about being an expat!